1993 NFL season: Draft

-The 1993 NFL Draft was held from April 25 to 26, 1993 at New York City's Marriott Marquis.
+The 1993 NFL draft was held from April 25 to 26, 1993, at New York City's Marriott Marquis.
 With the first pick, the New England Patriots selected quarterback Drew Bledsoe from Washington State University.

 New referee

-Ron Blum, a line judge from 1985 to 92, was promoted to referee to replace Pat Haggerty, who retired after the 1992 season.
-In 28 seasons in the NFL, Haggerty was selected as the referee Super Bowl XIII in 1979, XVI in 1982, and XIX in 1985.
+Ron Blum, a line judge from 1985 to 1992 who officiated Super Bowl XXIV and Super Bowl XXVI at that position, was promoted to referee to replace Pat Haggerty, who retired after the 1992 season.
+In 28 seasons in the NFL, Haggerty was selected as the referee for Super Bowl XIII in 1979, XVI in 1982, and XIX in 1985.